-So far, we've explained what Reddit is and how it works, as well as how Reddit's premium subscription service -- Reddit Gold -- works.
+So far, we've explained how Reddit works, as well as how its premium subscription service -- Reddit Gold -- works.
 Now, we'll take a detailed look at Reddit's virtues and flaws.
 Hopefully, they'll help you decide if Reddit is the place you want to go to find out and discuss what's happening on the Internet right now... or if you should read somewhere else.

 Free to use and join -- You can see most of what there is to see on Reddit without needing to sign up for an account.
 If you feel like getting in on the action, though, registering for an account is fast, doesn't require a lot of personal information (just your email address), and -- best of all -- it's free!

 Keeping it simple -- Reddit's main interface is pretty sparse, but in some ways, that's a good thing.
 Most functions are straightforward once you know how they work, and there aren't a lot of flashy distractions that would cause you to get lost within the website.

 A hot topic for every occasion -- Reddit is a massive website where people can share and discuss almost anything.
 Whether you're into animals, technology, sports, politics, jokes, movies, or whatever else, chances are good that there's a "subreddit" where people are talking about what you're interested in!

 Simplicity comes with constraints -- In part because of Reddit's simple design, some of its features are a bit restrictive or technical to use.
 For example, you can only post one kind of content (text, picture, or hyperlink) at a time.
 Also, you have to use special codes if you want to give your text special effects, or use the search functions to their fullest capability.